chrnthnkmutt/chrnthnkmutt/README.md

 * 🚀  I'm currently working on [Microsoft Learn Student Ambassadors](http://studentambassadors.microsoft.com/)
 * 🧠  I'm learning on Computer Engineering (International Program) at King Mongkut's University of Technology Thonburi
 * 🤝  I'm open to collaborating on Artificial Intelligence and cloud computing for web application with public and private organization
-* ⚡  Currently, I have many tasks to serve Thai people within the name of Bangkok Metropolitan Administration, Move Forward Party, BorntoDev, Microsoft, and Creatorsgarten
+* ⚡  Currently, I have many tasks to serve Thai people within the name of Bangkok Metropolitan Administration, BorntoDev, Microsoft, and Creatorsgarten

 ### Skills